JetBrains/intellij-sdk-docs/topics/products/goland/goland.md

 The configuration of targeting GoLand IDE follows the methods described in [Configuring Plugin Projects Using a Product-Specific Attribute](dev_alternate_products.md#configuring-plugin-projects-using-a-product-specific-attribute).

 Starting with 2020.2, it's possible to configure `GO` for `intellij.type` in the Gradle build script.
+If you need to use Go language APIs, specifying the `GO` platform type is not enough - it is required to add a dependency to the `org.jetbrains.plugins.go` plugin.

 <tabs>
 <tab title="Kotlin">